In Association with Amazon.com

 (1972)

-In the late 1980s, there were a spate of horror films with voodoo plots.
+In the late 1980s, there was a spate of horror flicks with Voodoo plots.
 They were The Serpent and the Rainbow, Angel Heart and The Believers.
-None of them were entirely successful.
-The filmmakers should have learned something from this gem directed by Waris Hussein and starring Shirley MacLaine and Perry King.
+The results were mixed.

 Norah Benson (Shirley MacLaine), a wealthy Manhattanite, and her younger brother Joel Delaney (Perry King) are headed to an upscale party being given by Norah's friend Dr. Erika Lorenz (Lovelady Powell).

-The apartment is filled with expensive art and it's the kind of highbrow event where you'd overhear someone say, "When I told my butler that I took a bus he was simply appalled!"
+The apartment is filled with expensive art and it's the kind of highbrow event where you'd overhear someone say, "When I told my butler that I took a bus, he was simply appalled!"

 The next morning, Norah's maid Veronica (Miriam Colon) arrives at Norah's townhouse for work.
 She's late because she too was at a party the night before.